 The uncertainty we're experiencing during the spread of coronavirus disease 2019 (COVID-19) can be overwhelming for all children, but this time can be particularly challenging for children with an autism spectrum disorder (ASD).

-"Many children are currently dealing with disruption to – or a lack of structure in – their daily lives," says Kimberly Dooley, Ph.D., a pediatric psychologist in the Center for Autism and Developmental Disabilities at Children's Health℠ and Assistant Professor at UT Southwestern.
+"Many children are currently dealing with disruption to – or a lack of structure in – their daily lives," says Kimberly Dooley, Ph.D., a pediatric psychologist in the UT Southwestern and Children's Health℠ Center for Autism Care and Assistant Professor at UT Southwestern.
 "This is particularly challenging for children with ASD who usually thrive on structure and predictability."

 Dr. Dooley explains some of the unique challenges children with ASD may face during COVID-19 and tips for navigating them.